 Yes, we can optionally make and supply a lid for almost any type of feeder.

-Yes, we think it is almost the most important investment for your barn.
+Yes, we think it is almost the most important investment for your stable.
 The highest cost of keeping pigs on a daily basis is the feed cost.
 The more feed that doesn't end up in the pigs, but in the manure pit, for example, the higher your feed conversion becomes and the more money you lose unnecessarily on a daily basis.
 And this comes back to haunt you daily.
 We advise you to make a good choice once.
 You will be amazed at what a trough costs per delivered pig.
 For example, if a trough is to last 15 years and 40 pigs can eat from it permanently, it will cost around 27 cents per pig delivered (not per day).
 If you save 1% feed spillage, which is easily achievable with a better trough, then you will earn this back very quickly.
 If you are in doubt, call or email us and we will be happy to supply you with a test trough.

 Preferably not too coarse.
 In practice, we see far too often that feed troughs are set far too coarsely, so that the feed becomes old and dirty and is spilled.
 In contrast to long troughs, pigs can eat from our troughs 24/7.
 They therefore have the entire day to eat their required portion and this also keeps the pigs calm.
 Let the pigs be busy eating, just as they should be in nature.
 This is much better for the pig but also for the feed conversion and your wallet.
 Don't make sure that bins are empty.
 Pigs are creatures of habit and they want to have access to their food according to their expectations.
 If the troughs become empty, you are breaking the habit and the pig can become stressed, with all the consequences this entails.